-While human rights and freedoms are generally upheld in Canada, there is a law against “Blasphemous Libel”.
-Strong constitutional protections probably make the prison sentence truly unenforceable, but the law remains on statue.
+While human rights and freedoms are generally upheld in Canada, there was a law against “Blasphemous libel” until December 2018.

 Passing Bill C-51 on 11 December 2018, the Senate repealed the “blasphemy” law, along with a number of other reforms aimed at removing “archaic” legislation.